 As one of the largest personal injury law firms in the UK, our dedicated team are here to help and give your claim the best possible chance of success.

 Our expert solicitors have helped many people claim against their council or local authority.
-In the past two years we’ve helped our personal injury clients claim over £1 billion.
+We’ve helped our personal injury clients claim over £1.5 billion.
 We’ll support you throughout the claims process and take all your needs into consideration.

 Contact us online or call 0800 056 4110 to arrange a free initial consultation to discuss your claim.